ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Related work

-The Dynamic Topic Model (DTM)~\cite{blei2006dynamic} is the first Probabilistic Dynamic Topic Model (PDTM) to incorporate temporal components to study topic evolution.
+There are various assumptions on the definition of topic evolution that statistically characterize dynamic topic models.
+DTM (Dynamic Topic Model)~\cite{blei2006dynamic} is among the first PDTMs\cite{teh2004sharing} to incorporate temporal components to study topic evolution.
 DTM is a variant of the generative probabilistic model called Latent Dirichlet Allocation (LDA)~\cite{blei2003latent}.
-DTM creates topics that consist not only of a set of words, but also of a timestamp or time range.
+DTM creates topics that consist not only of a set of words but also of a timestamp or time range.
 It uses a Bayesian approach to model the change in the relative proportions of topics within documents over time.
-DTM is extended by several new models.
-One example is the Discrete-Time Dynamic Topic Model (dDTM) \cite{bahrainian2017modeling}, which requires the data to have discrete time intervals.
-In contrast to dDTM, the Continuous-Time Dynamic Topic Model (cDTM)~\cite{wang2012continuous} can handle any data point in time, regardless of the time resolution.
+DTM is extended by several new models\cite{iwata2010online,bahrainian2017modeling,wang2012continuous,wang2006topics,ren2008dynamic}.
+For instance, authors in \cite{wang2006topics} stated that time is inherently continuous and therefore they characterize their proposed model with a continuous distribution over timestamps.
+One other example is the Discrete-Time Dynamic Topic Model (dDTM) \cite{bahrainian2017modeling}, which requires the data to have discrete time intervals, while the Continuous-Time Dynamic Topic Model (cDTM)~\cite{wang2012continuous} can handle any data point in time, regardless of the time resolution.